turbonomic/tbutil/docs/smtp-plugin.md

 - from
 - enableSsl
 - enableTls
-- authtype will be set to "basic" if password is populated.
+- authType will be set to "basic" if password is populated.

 ## Example